 I am a wanderer and a nomad.
-My family and I spend most of the year traveling around Asia working with humanitarian agencies and workers telling their stories and the stories of the people and places they are working with.
+My family and I spend most of the year traveling around Asia working with humanitarian agencies and workers telling the stories of the people they are working with.

 To date I have done photography in 10 countries with over 40 different organizations and individuals and produced video projects in 6 different languages.

 When I was young, possibly 7 or 8, I was given a little point and shoot film camera.
 The most memorable of my early experiences with that camera was spending a few afternoons with a friend trying to craft stories with GI Joes, Matchbox cars, and toy soldiers.
 After crafting the scene we took photos to in an attempt to capture the action and tell the story of the battle.